friedrith/cookbook/CONTRIBUTING.md

 > Remember to use this command everytime you change the hooks in the package.json

+## Icons

+2 sets of icons are used in CookBook.

+- [heroicons](https://heroicons.com/) for most of the icons
+- [lordicon](https://lordicon.com/icons/wired/outline) for the food icons

 ## Test

 If you add a feature or fix a bug, you need to provide a test verifying your